 STRUCTURE & DESIGN

 In Greater Palm Springs, the architecture is as awe-inspiring (and unparalleled) as the views.
-Decades ago, modernist architects discovered an oasis of inspiration in this sun-kissed destination, and their groundbreaking achievements in design can still be seen and appreciated today.
+Decades ago, modernist architects discovered this Southern California oasis of inspiration in this sun-kissed destination, and their groundbreaking achievements in design can still be seen and appreciated today.

 Marvel at butterfly rooflines that cut across the clear blue sky.
 Wander through airy spaces with floor-to-ceiling windows that seamlessly blend the outdoors with the in.
-And even spy the occasional Spanish Colonial and Mediterranean facade peeking out from clusters of whispering palms.
+Spy the occasional Spanish Colonial and Mediterranean facade peeking out from clusters of whispering palms.
 Here, buildings are things of beauty and doorways are as colorful as springtime wildflowers in bloom.